Raigyo/react-chat/README.md

-# Real-Time Chat App with React and Google Firebase - Connection with Email, Github, Facebook or Google (WIP)
+# Real-Time Chat App with React and Google Firebase - Connection with Email, Github, Facebook or Google

 *April 2020*